asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 #### Psychological Benefits

 Another benefit of incremental development is the psychological benefits it produces.
 Instead of developers struggling for months on end not knowing how far they are from a solution, everyday they are writing many small failing tests and making them pass.
 This concrete progress towards their goals helps developers visualize their progress towards the larger solution.
-Visualizing incremental progress is powerful much in the same way crossing tasks off todo lists is.
+Visualizing incremental progress is powerful much in the same way crossing tasks off to-do lists is.
+Here is how I described the benefits in a previous post:

 > Progress is swift but feels like it moves as a comfortable pace.
 There are concrete indicators of forward progress as the number of passing unit tests increases.
-This helps developers work without stress as there isn't a specter of murky progress toward an unclear goal hanging over them <br />
+This helps developers work without stress as there isn't a specter of murky progress toward an unclear goal hanging over them. <br />
-> &mdash; [Martin Fowler](http://www.martinfowler.com), TDD By Example Introduction

 ### Combined with Pair Programming